Continuing Education Company Logo

 Anybody who has used a smartphone or computer can testify to the fact that systems using and transferring information through complex software and hardware can fail.
 The same holds true for wearables, surgical robots, and ingestible sensors.
 However, when it comes to IOT in healthcare, the stakes are much higher.

-Legacy equipment that fails, software that carries a bug, or systems that aren’t adequately protected against malware or other attacks all pose a serious threat to healthcare organizations.
-Distributed denial of service (DDoS) attacks could prevent nurses, physicians, physician assistants from accessing crucial information when they need it most.
+Legacy equipment that fails, software that carries a bug, or systems that aren't adequately protected against malware or other attacks all pose a serious threat to healthcare organizations.
+Distributed denial of service (DDoS) attacks could prevent nurse practitioners, physicians, and physician assistants from accessing crucial information when they need it most.

 Injuries

 The most obvious, immediate risks of IOT devices are injuries to patients.
-Heart-rate monitoring devices that fail to notify a nurse or physician at the proper time could lead to serious injuries and health complications.
+Heart-rate monitoring devices that fail to notify a clinician at the proper time could lead to serious injuries and health complications.